The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 Pro Tip

-Many bodybuilders like to superset the dumbbell Romanian deadlift with a hamstring curl.
+Many bodybuilders like to superset the Romanian dumbbell deadlift with a hamstring curl.
 The dumbbell Romanian deadlift will target the glutes, while the hamstring curl will target the hamstrings.
 Supersetting these exercises at the end of a workout will build hypertrophy for the posterior chain.

 6. Single-Leg Dumbbell Romanian Deadlift

+The single-leg RDL is what is known as a unilateral movement pattern.
 Unilateral movement patterns are exercises that train each side (right and left) independently.
-The main benefit to a single-leg exercise is that they help you avoid overtraining or overusing the ‘stronger’ side, helps correct muscular imbalances, improves balance, and aids in injury prevention and rehabilitation.
+The benefits of single-leg exercises are they help you avoid overtraining, overusing the ‘stronger' side, help correct muscular imbalances, improve coordination, and aid in injury prevention and rehabilitation.

 How To Do It